ivangfr/ethereum-springboot-react/README.md

 ### player-api

-Spring-boot application that calls `SoccerManager` smart contract `public functions` using `Web3j`.
+Spring Boot application that calls `SoccerManager` smart contract `public functions` using `Web3j`.
 It exposes some endpoints so that you can buy a player, get info about the player, add more players, etc. The swagger website is http://localhost:8081/swagger-ui.html.

-**PS.
-Some endpoints, such `POST /api/players/add`, requires the use of the contract owner wallet, i.e, the wallet that was used to deploy `SoccerManager` smart contract.**
+> Some endpoints, such `POST /api/players/add`, requires the use of the contract owner wallet, i.e, the wallet that was used to deploy `SoccerManager` smart contract.

 ![player-api](images/player-api.png)